AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: Introduction

-Clearly, the C-state that the CPU core resides while idle determines its power consumption.
-Transitioning to a deeper (or shallower) C-state requires bookkeeping work with varying transition latencies, during which the CPU core cannot perform useful work.
-For this reason, power management controllers only decide to switch to a deeper C-state if they predict that waking up will not be necessary before a target residency time.

-Under these C-state transition policies, servers running latency-critical services rarely enter a deep idle power state (e.g., C6) because: 1) the residency time is hard to estimate, as the duration of busy/quiet periods is irregular; and 2) the stringent requirements on service latency ($30$--$250${\textmu}s \cite{chou2019mudpm,zhan2016carb}) cannot be met when several tens of microseconds are required to transition out of deep C-states.
-As a result, CPU cores only enter shallow (e.g., C1) C-states during the quiet period and burn excess energy while idle.
+Under \jk{commonly-used} C-state transition policies, servers running latency-critical services rarely enter a deep idle power state (e.g., C6) because: 1) residency time is hard to guess, as the duration of busy/\jk{idle} periods is irregular; and 2) stringent service latency requirements ($30$--$250${\textmu}s~\cite{chou2019mudpm,zhan2016carb}) cannot be met when transitioning out of \jk{a deep C-state} requires \hjj{tens or hundreds of} microseconds.
+As a result, idle CPU cores only briefly enter shallow C-states \jk{(e.g., C1)}, with limited power savings.

-We claim that the inefficiency of C-state hierarchy for microsecond latency events is not fundamental, but a byproduct of their design being \emph{focused on client} systems.
-Major server vendors commonly design a common base microarchitecture upon which both client and server processors are built.
+We claim that the inefficiency of the C-state hierarchy \jk{with respect to microsecond-latency} events is not fundamental, but a byproduct of being \emph{oriented for client} systems.
+Major server vendors often design a base microarchitecture upon which both client and server CPUs are built.
 For example, Intel CPU core design is a single development project where client and server processors are based on the same master design~\cite{Skylake_die_server,kumar2017intel}.
-Within this development flow, optimizations for energy efficiency are mostly targeted at client processors, which are used in battery-operated devices, while server processors are mostly optimized for performance.
-Therefore, features such as C-states are designed for client applications (e.g., video playback, conferencing, gaming~\cite{19_MSFT,mobilemark}), which, contrary to latency-critical microservices, typically present long and predictable idle periods, allowing processors to exploit existing deep package C-states (i.e., $C7$, $C8$, $C9$, and $C10$) \cite{kurd2014haswell,chi2015low,haj2020sysscale,haj2020techniques}.
-For example, a client processor spends ${>}80\%$ of video streaming time in the $C8$ deep package C-states~\cite{haj2021burstlink}.
+Within such \jk{a} project, energy optimizations are mostly \jk{targeted towards} client CPUs, which are used in battery-operated devices, while server CPUs are mostly optimized for performance.
+Therefore, features such as C-states are designed for client applications (e.g., video playback, conferencing, gaming~\cite{19_MSFT,mobilemark}), which, \jk{in contrast} to latency-critical microservices, typically present long and predictable idle periods, allowing processors to exploit \jk{existing} deep package C-states (i.e., $C7$, $C8$, $C9$, and $C10$) \cite{kurd2014haswell,chi2015low,haj2020sysscale,haj2020techniques} \jk{with even larger transition latencies}.
+For example, a client CPU spends ${>}80\%$ of video streaming time in the $C8$ package C-state~\cite{haj2021burstlink}.